Cohen-Macaulay Du Bois singularities with a torus action of complexity one: Introduction

-The paper is organized as follows: in Section~\ref{sec1} we introduce the basic notation of $\mathbb{T}$-varieties via p-divisors and in Section~\ref{gensing} we introduce the classes singularities needed in the article.
-In Section~\ref{sec2} we prove show some preliminary results and in Section~\ref{sec25} we prove Theorem~\ref{thm1}.
-Section~\ref{sec3} is devoted to give examples showing that the theorem fails generically if we weaken any of the hypothesis.
-In particular, in this section, we give examples in any dimension of rational $\mathbb{T}$-varieties of complexity one which are Du Bois and not Cohen-Macaulay and vice versa.
+The paper is organized as follows: in Section~\ref{sec1}, we introduce the basic notation of $\mathbb{T}$-varieties via p-divisors.
+In Section~\ref{gensing}, we introduce the classes of singularities needed in the article, i.e., rational, Cohen-Macaulay, Du Bois, and log canonical.
+In Section~\ref{sec2}, we prove some preliminary results regarding the canonical divisor of $\mathbb{T}$-varieties and sections of invariant line bundles.
+In Section~\ref{sec25} we prove Theorem~\ref{thm:rat} and Theorem~\ref{thm:DB} which are generalizations of Theorem~\ref{thm:comp-1-rat} and Theorem~\ref{thm:comp-1-DB} to higher complexity.